lovelyzoo/bookshop-sporty/README.md

 The specification indicates discounts that apply to books "if bought in a bundle of 3 books and more."
 I've ssumed that books that are claimed using loyalty points do *not* count towards the size of the bundle.

-### Improvements
-A constraint shoud be added to `base_price` to ensure it is at least 0.00
-- float possibility of a dedicated loyalty point class

-- discuss purchaseTracker
--- pulls purchase inventory out of the service
--- consideration of better key (use tuple instead)
--- acknowledge looping through list, possible inefficiency
-- discuss tests
-- disscuss return server internal error
-- discuss not using interface at service level

-- deleting non-existent considered successful